PugglePay/thepugglepaydevblog/source/_posts/2013-05-03-torquebox-or-how-i-learned-to-stop-worrying-and-love-the-jvm.markdown

-If we look at the above, the easy solution would have been to add a message processing lib like sidekiq, a short capistrano script to redploy our services and keep on using cron for recurring tasks.
+If we look at the above, the easy solution would have been to add a message processing lib like sidekiq, a short capistrano script to redeploy our services and keep on using cron for recurring tasks.
 But here comes the trick:

 - We are going to need clustering.
 And we want all of the above to be